Backhand: Great backhands

 On the women's tour, Justine Henin's backhand was considered on par with the men's, with John McEnroe saying "Justine Henin has the best single-handed backhand in both the men's and women's game.
 Henin's backhand is described as a deadly weapon which is spontaneous, accurate and powerful.
 She can hit drop shots with her deadly back hand."
 Many different styles of backhand arose in the late 1980s, including Steffi Graf's exceptional one-handed sliced backhand, and Monica Seles' two-handed backhand, characterized by its rapidity of execution.
-WTA players who possessed one-handed backhands include Graf, Henin, Margaret Court, Evonne Goolagong, Martina Navratilova, Hana Mandlikova, Gabriela Sabatini, Conchita Martínez, Jana Novotná, Eleni Daniilidou, Amélie Mauresmo, Carla Suárez Navarro, Margarita Gasparyan, Roberta Vinci, Francesca Schiavone, Naomi Broady, and Diane Parry.
+WTA players who possessed one-handed backhands include Steffi Graf, Conchita Martínez, Jana Novotná, Eleni Daniilidou, Amélie Mauresmo, and Diane Parry.

 The two-handed backhand began to gain popularity over the one-handed backhand in the 1990s (even though there had been great tennis champions whose backhand was two-handed, Chris Evert being an example).
-Some of the greatest two-handed backhands of the modern game include Serena Williams, Martina Hingis, Venus Williams, Maria Sharapova, Kim Clijsters, Lindsay Davenport, Jelena Janković, Li Na, Nicole Vaidisova, Petra Kvitova, Victoria Azarenka, and Jeļena Ostapenko.
+Some of the greatest two-handed backhands of the modern game include Serena Williams, Martina Hingis, Venus Williams, Maria Sharapova, Li Na, Nicole Vaidišová, Elina Svitolina, Petra Kvitová, Victoria Azarenka, and Jeļena Ostapenko.
 The Williams sisters and Sharapova possess double-handed backhands that are considered the best and most powerful on tour.
 They can damage their opponents from any corner of the court with their backhands, being able to create angles that are much more difficult to create with a one-handed backhand.
 Other female players are known for their use of the slice backhand.
-Female players known for their proficiency with this shot include Billie Jean King, Margaret Court, Virginia Wade, Martina Navratilova, Steffi Graf, Jana Novotná, Nathalie Tauziat, Justine Henin, Amélie Mauresmo, Svetlana Kuznetsova, Samantha Stosur, Francesca Schiavone, Sara Errani, Roberta Vinci, Carla Suárez Navarro, Agnieszka Radwańska, Monica Niculescu, Caroline Garcia, Anastasija Sevastova, Ashleigh Barty and Bianca Andreescu.
+Female players known for their proficiency with this shot include Billie Jean King, Margaret Court, Virginia Wade, Martina Navratilova, Steffi Graf, Jana Novotná, Nathalie Tauziat, Justine Henin, Amélie Mauresmo, Svetlana Kuznetsova, Samantha Stosur and Francesca Schiavone.

 Some of the greatest rivalries in tennis history are symbolized by two different backhand styles.
 These include the Evert–Navratilova rivalry of the 1980s with Martina Navratilova's smooth one-handed sliced backhand versus Chris Evert's perfectly controlled two-handed backhand, Borg-McEnroe rivalry of the same period featuring Björn Borg's two-handed backhand against John McEnroe's one-handed backhand, and the contemporary Federer-Nadal rivalry with Roger Federer's effortless one-handed backhand with a lot of topspin or backspin, versus Rafael Nadal's powerful, flatter two-handed backhand.